tinymce/tinymce-docs/modules/ROOT/pages/rtc-supported-functionality.md

----
-layout: default
-title: Supported TinyMCE functionality for Real-Time Collaboration
+# Supported TinyMCE functionality for Real-Time Collaboration
-title_nav: Supported Functionality
+:title_nav: Supported Functionality
-description: Information on what TinyMCE functionality is, and is not, supported in Real-Time Collaboration
+:description: Information on what TinyMCE functionality is, and is not, supported in Real-Time Collaboration
-keywords: rtc support functionality
+:keywords: rtc support functionality
----

 ## Browser support